samir-kumar75/samirkumardemo/README.md

 # samirkumardemo
-This is the first Git Repository
+This is the first Git Repository.
+Author- samir sharma